FDio/csit/docs/toi/test_code_guidelines.md

     + Separate keyword is RECOMMENDED if the construction is less readable.

-  + Post-test cleaning and processing actions SHALL be done in Test Teardown part of the Setting table (e.g. download statistics from VPP nodes).
+  + Post-test cleaning and processing actions SHALL be done in Test Teardown part of the Setting table (e.g. displaying PAPI history).
     This part is executed even if the test case has failed.
 On the other hand it is possible to disable the tear-down from command line, thus leaving the system in “broken” state for investigation.